Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 Visualizations for the rest of the classes can be found [here](https://github.com/Reslan-Tinawi/20-newsgroups-Text-Classification/tree/master/assets/model-coefficients)

-These charts show us what the SVM model actually learned from the data, on the left the negative features , which means that if they occured in a document the corresponding class probability will be very low, whilst the positive feautres (on the right) increase the class probability.
+These charts show us what the SVM model actually learned from the data, on the left the negative features , which means that if they occurred in a document the corresponding class probability will be very low, whilst the positive features (on the right) increase the class probability.

 The *influence* of a feature (positively or negatively) is shown as the bar size.